 St. Augustine Nights of Lights

-St. Augustine turned on the lights on Nov.
-14 and they stay lit up all the way through Jan.
-31, 2021.
+St. Augustine turns on the lights on Nov.
+20, 2021 and they stay lit up all the way through Jan.
+31, 2022.
 Like Mount Dora, the Oldest City estimates it has 3 million lights.
 (By city ordinance, all holiday lights in the historic and residential areas must be white.)
 One of its most spectacular displays is lighting up the iconic and historic Bridge of Lions.

 St. Augustine’s holiday decorations have been ranked among the 10 best holiday light displays by National Geographic, and they can enjoyed by land and sea – there are boat tours, horse and carriage rides, pedicabs, trolley tours, golf cart tours and more.
 Old Town Trolley’s lights tour departs nightly beginning at 6 p.m. from the Visitor Information Center.
 You can find a variety of tours on land and water listed here.

 Festival of Lights at Stephen Foster Folk Culture Center State Park

 Mount Dora and St. Augustine are whole cities of decorations, but this state park decorates so extensively that thousands of people come to see the lights that outline the majestic oak trees and historic buildings in this park along the Suwanee River.
 The park museum, which looks like a mansion from “Gone With the Wind,” is decorated too.